Skip to main content

 “Never merge without user approval” (December 11, 2025)

-A Claude Code rule added to CLAUDE.md after the AI merged a PR without explicit confirmation.
-The rule is one line.
-The lesson behind it: in YOLO mode (approving everything quickly), the AI will do exactly what you said you wanted, including the thing you said you wanted in a moment of distraction.
+A Claude Code rule added to CLAUDE.md after the AI merged a PR without my explicit confirmation.
+One line.
+What it took to write it: in YOLO mode (approving everything quickly), the AI does exactly what you said you wanted, including the thing you said you wanted in a moment of distraction.
 The rule slows down one specific step on purpose.
+For the mechanics of how hooks enforce rules like this deterministically, Claude Code Under the Hood covers the hook event catalog and what “CAN BLOCK” actually means at the execution layer.

 Critical Thinking rule